Briangel29/git-cheatsheet/README.md

 #### Local

-Git configuration only affects current repository.
-Ideal when you want to show other information than the global configuration.
+Git configuration only affects the current repository.
+Ideal when you want to use other information than the global configuration.

 **file path**: <your repository>/.git/config

-- `git config --local --list` displys a list of local configurations.
+- `git config --local --list` displays a list of local configurations.
 - `git config --local user.name 'joe.doe'` adds a user name.
 - `git config --local user.email 'joe.doe@gmail.com'` adds a user email.
 - `git config --local core.editor 'code --wait'` adds a default editor path.
 In that case Visual Studio Code shortcut.

 #### Global

 Git configuration affects all repositories in the user session.
-Ideal when you dont want to use the same information in all repositories.
+Ideal when you don't want to use the same information in all repositories.

 **Linux file path**: /home/user/.gitconfig